ceres-wc3/ceres/README.md

 - Managing imports
 - And so on

+There is also a community Discord where you can contact me for help, suggestions, or just to hang out. [discord.gg/M4KXP9a](Link.)

 ## Quick Start

 Ceres can be used with pure Lua, or with TypeScript using a [TypeScript to Lua transpiler](https://github.com/TypeScriptToLua/TypeScriptToLua).
 There are template repositories for both.